Inch Strand Beach

 Blue-Flag Inch Beach lies on Daingean Bay on the Dingle Peninsula.
-Visitors to Dingle will find this place well worth a stop as it is a perfect place to come at any time of the year to blow away the cobwebs.
+Visitors to Dingle will find Inch Strand well worth a stop as it is a perfect place to come at any time of the year to blow away the cobwebs.

 When you actually see Inch beach the name may seem a little ironic for its expansive sands stretch for around 4 miles, across the entire south-west side of the Inch Peninsula.
 There is a surfing school directly on the beach and the place is popular with surfers and other water-sports enthusiasts.

 Inch Beach has views over Dingle Bay and the mountains of Kerry.
-It has been used as the set for various films, including Ryan’s Daughter.
+It has been used as the set for various films, including Ryan’s Daughter and Excalibur.

-Sammy’s Restaurant is directly next to the beach and serves Dingle Bay oysters as well as the usual streaks and cakes.
+Sammy’s Restaurant is directly next to the beach and serves Dingle Bay oysters as well as the usual steaks and cakes.

 Type of beach